Regulation of Medicine

 Law Enforcement Exception to HIPAA: What Providers Need to Know

-As a healthcare organization, you may receive a verbal or written request for protected health information (PHI) or copies of medical records from law enforcement officials as part of their investigation process.
-For example, law enforcement may need to follow-up on a Division of Family & Children Services (DFCS) referral for suspected child abuse, or they may be investigating an altercation that resulted in a crime.
+Healthcare providers may receive a verbal or written request for protected health information (PHI) or copies of medical records from law enforcement officials as part of their investigation process.
+For example, law enforcement may need to follow up on suspected child abuse or investigate an altercation that resulted in a crime.

-The HIPAA Privacy Rule contains an exception for law enforcement purposes (45 CFR § 164.512(f)), which permits a covered entity to disclose PHI to law enforcement officials without patient authorization under the following circumstances:
+The HIPAA Privacy Rule contains an exception for law enforcement purposes1 that permits a covered entity to disclose PHI to law enforcement officials without patient authorization under the following circumstances:

 - To identify or locate a suspect, fugitive, material witness or missing person